pheobeyeung/a1-gettingstarted/README.md

 - **Created a color palette and used all the colours**: find the screenshots in my repo
 - **Used Poiret One font from Google Fonts**

+**note: I did not realize that I did not pull request and so this is why it is late.
+I'll keep trying to figure out this GitHub thing thank you!!!